 If you actually look at what’s going on, it’s hard to feel encouraged.
 We’re in economic turmoil.
 We have a crisis going on.
 There are real issues with poverty in America.
 I definitely see that, and I want to help.

-If you actually look at what’s going on in the world, it’s hard to feel encouraged.
-Given the standards of the United States of America and what it costs to live here, we’re in economic turmoil.
-We have a crisis going on.
-And in so many other places in the world, things are a lot worse.
-At least here in the US you can go to a drinking fountain and get fresh water.
+I want to help in other parts of the world, too.
+There is a water crisis going on.
+At least in most American cities, you can go to a drinking fountain and get fresh water.
 And just drink.
-If you needed to, you could probably go into some restaurant bathroom and take toilet water in a cup and drink it.
-It would still be good.
-It would take care of you.
+If you really needed to, you could probably go into some restaurant bathroom and take toilet water in a cup and drink it.
+It would still be good, in the sense that it would take care of you.
 It wouldn’t give you a disease.

 I see a lot of suffering everywhere.
 So sometimes, it’s hard for me to feel encouraged.